Swaroop86/Williams-Sonoma-Code-Challenge/README.md

 <h2>Implementation</h2>
 <p>The problem states that given a range of zip code we need to minimize the range if possible.
 This can happen only if ranges overlap.
 Below are the implementation steps</p>
 <ul>
-  <li><strong>1.
-Need to validate input for any invalid data, if everything looks good tranform them to ZipCodeRange objects which contains upperbound and lowerbound attributes to hold the result</strong></li>
+  <li>Need to validate input for any invalid data, if everything looks good tranform them to ZipCodeRange objects which contains upperbound and lowerbound attributes to hold the result</li>
-  <li><strong>2.
-Once the input is available the algorithm to minimize range is present in validateRange method MinZipCodeRangeService class</strong></li>
+  <li>Once the input is available the algorithm to minimize range is present in validateRange method MinZipCodeRangeService class</li>
-  <li><strong>3.
-To determine the overlapping ranges, we sort the list of ranges and then scan linerally to check if there is any overlap, if found we keep merging</strong></li>
+  <li>To determine the overlapping ranges, we sort the list of ranges and then scan linerally to check if there is any overlap, if found we keep merging</li>
   <li>Time complexity : To sort the list of zipcode ranges for 1 input is O(nlogn) where n is the length of 1 input.
-Then to scan linerally we need o(n) time hence T = O(nlogn+n) which transforms to O(nlogn), for list of inputs the time conplextiy is O(l*nlogn) where l is the length of input and n is the length of each input.</strong></li>
+Then to scan linerally we need o(n) time hence T = O(nlogn+n) which transforms to O(nlogn), for list of inputs the time conplextiy is O(l*nlogn) where l is the length of input and n is the length of each input.</li>
-  <li>space complexity : Will be O(n)</strong></li>
+  <li>space complexity : Will be O(n)</li>
 </ul>

 <h2>Execution</h2>